 By day, JiaJia Fei photographs the Guggenheim Museum in New York for the institution’s social media feeds.
 By night, she’s @VaJiaJia, a prolific (and, in some circles, iconic) Instagram star whose distinctive posting style and eye for contemporary art has attracted more than 50,000 followers.
 Here, she shares the secrets to her social media success.

-Associate Director, Digital Marketing at the Solomon R. Guggenheim Museum, New York
+Occupation: Associate Director, Digital Marketing at the Solomon R. Guggenheim Museum, New York

 Define your Instagram style in three hashtags: